zwang695/alexa-skills-list/README.md

 *Alexa, open G. C. D.*

-G. C. D.  The greatest common divisor of 2 numbers
+G. C. D.  The greatest common divisor of 2 or 3 numbers

 ***